zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 After the program started running, enter zip code and log in as usual (Your information is safe).
 When a delivery slot is found, a beep will last for 5 seconds to notify you.
 So be sure to turn up volume.
 Act quickly after the slot is found since the delivery slot could become unavailable in any minute.

+## Tips
+The program will exit if you don't finish logging in within two minutes.
 You can minimize the browser and let it run on background.
+Personally I would suggest you to run the program in the afternoon around 3 or 4 p.m. which is likely when a lot of delivery slot is released.

 ## How this works
 With the help of selenium library, this program automatically and constantly refreshes the checkout page every 30 seconds until it finds a delivery slot.
 This delivery slot is not presevered for you unless you quickly checkout and secure the delivery slot.